-We have already designed and implemented much of the core functionality of IMP, in C++ and Python.
+We have already designed and implemented much of the core functionality of IMP.
 Conceptually, this kernel code is centered on a Model, which is a collection of Particles and associated Restraints.
 Each Particle has a number of user-specified attributes, such as x, y, and z coordinates.
 Each Restraint computes a score using the attributes of some subset of the Particles, such as penalizing a pair of Particles for being too far apart.
 Optimizers then search for values of the attributes that minimize the sum of the scores of the Restraints.
 Such a modular framework easily incorporates a wide variety of system representations, restraints, and optimization schemes.
+The library can be used from either C++ or Python.